rejina101/PhishingAwarnessTool/README.md

 Technologies Used:

 - HTML5

 - CSS3

 - JavaScript (vanilla)

 - Google Fonts (Roboto)

 - Browser localStorage for data persistence

 File Structure:

 PhishingAwarnessTool/

 ├── index.html Main phishing simulation login page

-├── phished.html  Redirect page after login (simulation feedback) ├── progress.html  Dashboard displaying captured login attempts ├── style.css  Stylesheet for the project (optional) └── README.md  This file
+├── phished.html  Redirect page after login (simulation feedback)

+├── progress.html  Dashboard displaying captured login attempts

+├── style.css  Stylesheet for the project (optional)

+└── README.md  This file

+LICENSE.

  How It Works:

 1. User visits index.html, a fake login page designed to look like a familiar service (e.g., Gmail).

 2. When the user submits the form, the entered email and password are saved locally along with the current timestamp and site identifier (Gmail) inside browse localStorage.

 3. The user is then redirected to phished.html, which can show a message explaining the simulation or redirect elsewhere.

 4. The dashboard (progress.html) reads from localStorage and displays all login attempts in a searchable, filterable, paginated table with options to export data or clear logs.

 5. The dashboard also supports dark mode toggling for comfortable viewing.

 Installation & Usage:

 Setup:

 1. Clone or download the repository:

    bash

    git clone https://github.com/rejina101/PhishingAwarnessTool.git

    cd PhishingAwarnessTool

-3. Open index.html in any modern browser to start the phishing simulation.
+2. Open index.html in any modern browser to start the phishing simulation.

-4. Access progress.html to review the captured login attempts.
+3. Access progress.html to review the captured login attempts.

 Dashboard Functionality (progress.html):